y0nil/kusto.blog/blog-posts/data-partitioning.md

 ### Backfill or unordered ingestion

 In many systems, data is ingested close to when it was generated at its source.
 More than that - data is ingested in-order, e.g. data from 10 minutes ago is ingested after data from 15 minutes ago.
-There are some cases, however, in which the patterns are different.
+There are some cases, however, in which the patterns are different - these are the ones referred to in this section.

 #### Example